nwutils/nwjs-shell-builder/README.md

 ### Usage:

-> If you want/have to build on Windows machine, use: [babun](http://babun.github.io/) as your shell.
-Tested on Wondows 8 but should work in Windows 7 too.
+> If you want/have to build on Windows machine, use: [Babun](http://babun.github.io/) as your shell.
+Tested on Windows 8 but should work on Windows 7 too.
+If you're missing an package (like ZIP), just install it via Babun with `pact` - a Babun provided package manager.

 `$ /path/to/nwjs-build.sh --help`